hkelhetter/expeau/client/README.md

 ## Solution n°1

-Run ```npm start``` in client directory and ```node src/app``` at /serve-expeau Open web browser at follwoing address : ip-address:3000
+Run ```npm start``` in client directory and ```node src/app``` at /serve-expeau Open web browser at following address : ip-address:3000 By default it will open a window at localhost:3000 but it won't work for other players

 ## Solution n°2

 Run ```node src/app``` at /serve-expeau
 To make it work you have to have a build of the client.
-To have it run ```npm run build``` in client directory Open web browser at follwoing address : ip-address:4000
+To have it run ```npm run build``` in client directory Open web browser at following address : ip-address:4000
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).